telerik/winforms-docs/controls/richtexteditor/features/clipboard-support.md

 ---
 title: Clipboard Support
-page_title: Clipboard Support | RadRichTextEditor
+page_title: Clipboard Support - WinForms RichTextEditor Control
-description: RadRichTextEditor is a control that is able to display and edit rich-text content including formatted text arranged in pages, paragraphs, spans (runs), tables, etc.
+description: WinForms RichTextEditor takes advantage of the clipboard support.
+Learn what are the supported formats  and how to choose which input to use and further customize the way the text will look when pasted.
 slug: winforms/richtexteditor-/features/clipboard-support
 tags: clipboard,support
 published: True